duthied/Free-Friendika/doc/Install.md

 Create an empty database and note the access details (hostname, username, password, database name).

+Friendica needs the permission to create and delete fields and tables in its own database.

 ###Run the installer

 Point your web browser to the new site and follow the instructions.